 According to the Content Marketing Institute’s Sarah Mitchell, probably not.
 As she points out, “too many marketers…rely on the same metrics regardless of…purpose.”

 She’s right on target with that observation.
-Here are some ways to teach your team how to choose the right metrics to measure success for each campaign.
+Here are some ways to teach your team how to choose the right metrics to measure content marketing effectiveness for each campaign.

 Align Your Metrics with Each Campaign–and Your Business Goals